 Many of my snare drums sound great with little to no effort.
-But others required a little more effort and imagination.
-How to go about fixing difficult snare drums?
-Consideration such as the type and thickness of drum heads, out of round metal shells, batter and snare side head tuning, snare wires and even rims.
+But others required a lot more effort and imagination.
+The focus of this article is not about the “basics” of tuning a snare drum.
+But rather, how to fix difficult snare drums?
+Considerations such as the type and thickness of drum heads, out of round metal shells, batter and snare side head tuning, snare wires and even rims.

 I initially approached these difficult snare drums the same way I would any other snare drum.
+My basic snare drum set up.
 But they didn’t sound good.
-So I would start over doing the same things I did the first time.
+So I would start over again doing the same things I did the first time.
 No improvement.
 They still didn’t sound right.
-Before I gave up and got rid of the drum, I decided to get creative and approach those drums differently.
+But before I gave up and got rid of the drum, I decided to get creative and approach those drums differently.
 Here are some tips and trick I use fixing difficult snare drums so they sound great.

 Snare side heads are a little easier to select.
-Basically, I choose a 3 mil clear.
+Basically, I choose a 3 mil clear head.
 I recommend Evans 300 Snare Side or Aquarian Classic Clear Snare Side.
 But if I need more snare response I use 2 mil Evans 200 Snare Side or Orchestral 200.

 Out of Round Metal Shells